Support Robotic Surgery at Scripps

 Meet the medical director

-“Thousands of patients have benefited from these instruments,” says Carol Salem, MD, medical director, Scripps minimally invasive robotic surgery program, and urologic malignancy specialist, Scripps MD Anderson.
+“Thousands of patients have benefited from these instruments,” says Carol Salem, MD, medical director, Scripps minimally invasive robotic surgery program, and urologic malignancy specialist, Scripps Cancer Center.
 “Systemwide, we have eight robots, and it has become part of the surgical standard of care at Scripps.
 We are fortunate that we can combine this technology with excellent surgeons.
 And now, with the da Vinci Xi, we can enable more complicated surgeries.”

 The Xi offers advanced capabilities within the robotic platform, such as injecting fluorescent dye to help surgeons rapidly visualize blood vessels, making them more certain that structures they have joined will heal properly.

 For some surgeons, an important benefit of the Xi is that the technology allows them to perform surgery in different parts of the body without undocking to adjust the robot’s positioning.
 Undocking means the surgical team must disconnect the robot from the patient, change the position of the bed, and reconnect the robot, which can be a time-consuming process.
 The Xi eliminates these delays, making it a good choice for new specialties where the robot was not previously utilized for procedures.

 “Most colon and rectal surgeries require operating in multiple areas of the abdomen,” says Lynn Weston, MD, colorectal surgeon, Scripps Cancer Center and Scripps Clinic.
 “The Xi allows for this multi-quadrant surgery.
 You don’t have to undock the robot in order to move the table up and down or tilt it side to side.”